ntxn/Typescript-Bootcamp/README.md

 <img src="screenshots/ts-intro-3.png" width=550>

+## To work with NodeJS engine

 Install Typescript compliler: `npm i -g typescript ts-node`

 `ts-node index.ts` combines these two commands `tsc index.ts` and `node index.js` (`tsc` is typescript compiler)

+- ### Build process (Compilation)

+  `tsc index.ts`: By default, tsc will build a `index.js` and put it at the root directory.
+To change the directory, we need to change it in a Typescript config file

+  `tsc --init`: create a `tsconfig.json` file for the project.

+  In `tsconfig.json`:

+  - Change the directory for the output file of compiling index.ts to index.js: `"outDir": "./build"`
+  - Change the root (working) directory by: `"rootDir": "./src"`

+  In the terminal, at the main project folder directory (ex: 4-sort, not src folder or the build folder):

+  - To compile index.js file, we only need to type `tsc` in the command line
+  - To not having to run `tsc` manually everytime we make any changes in the root directory, we can run `tsc -w` for it to keep watching for saved changes the root directory and recompile automatically.

+- ### Execution

+  `node build/index.js`

+- ### Concurrent Compilation and Execution

+  - Use npm as project manager `npm init`
+  - Install 2 npm packages: `nodemon` and `concurrently`
+  - Write scripts in package.json:

+    ```json
+    "scripts": {
+      "start:build": "tsc -w",
+      "start:run": "nodemon build/index.js",
+      "start": "concurrently npm:start:*"
+    }
+    ```

+  - In terminal, main project foler, run `npm start`

+## To work in the browser

 `npm i -g parcel-bundler` tool to help run Typescript in the browser